 As I mentioned before, the LV200 has a light path and several optical components that are specially designed to maximize the transmission of light from the sample to the camera.

 A highly sensitive camera that can detect nearly all the luminescent light coming from the sample sits at the end of the light path.

 In addition, the LV200 features a light source so that you can acquire bright-field and fluorescence images as well.
 These reference sample images captured with bright-field or fluorescence are helpful to localize the luminescence signal to specific cells or locations in the cells.

 How does the LV200 compare to other bioluminescence microscopes on the market?

 The market is very small at this point, because of the limitations we talked about before and only few microscopes specialized for bioluminescence imaging are available.
-Researchers tell us they like the many options for customization offered with the Olympus LV200.
+Researchers tell us they like the many options for customization offered with the Evident LV200.

 These options include a wide selection of high-sensitivity cameras, high-performance optical components and incubator options to adapt the instrument to the customer’s needs.
 We also offer an advanced software solution for image capture and analysis.